What's a social entrepreneur? And other frequently asked questions

 2. Do they run businesses or charities?

-Social entrepreneurs can structure their organisations as non-profit or for profit.
+Social entrepreneurs can structure their organizations as non-profit or for profit.
 Typically any profits generated from the business are reinvested to advance their stated social cause or benefit their community.

 3. When did the term become popular?